Sourdough Brandon Logo

 Don’t complicate it; use whatever clean water works best for you.
 If you think your starter is sluggish because of your water and would prefer to filter it, go for it!

-It typically takes about a week to make a sourdough starter from scratch.
+It can take anywhere from a week to a couple of weeks to make a sourdough starter from scratch.

 Throughout the process, I note various sensory indicators of that journey, including sight, scent, and texture.